mehmetegeacican/Design-Patterns-JS-TS/Behavioral/Readme.md

 ## Mediator
 This design pattern lets you reduce chaotic dependencies between objects.
 The patter restricts direct communications between objects and forces them to collaborate only via a mediator object
 ## Memento
-Memento is a design pattern that lets you save and restore the previous state of an object without revealing detailed information about it regarding its structure, algorithms etc.
+Lets you save and restore the previous state of an object without revealing detailed information about it regarding its structure, algorithms etc.
 ## Observer
 Defines a subscription mechanism that alerts and informs multiple objects (subscribers) about events that was published( any event that happended)(Pubsub mechanism)
 ## State